verifyica-team/verifyica/ADVANCED_TOPICS.md

 - dynamically named locks
   - argument-based

+---

 Example solution:

-- test 1 and test 2 are in a read lock boundary
+- test 1 and test 2 are in a read lock boundary scoped to thee class
-- test 3 is in a write lock boundary
+- test 3 is in a write lock boundary scoped to the class

 ```java
 import java.util.ArrayList;